whyscream/libreoffice-converter/README.md

 # Libreoffice document conversion API in Docker container

-This is a simple API that converts (Libreoffice) documents to many other formats.
+This is a simple HTTP service that converts (Libreoffice) documents to many other formats.
 It is built using Flask and runs in a Docker container.

 ## Usage